Travel to Thailand from the US

 Paperwork to Prepare

-Though Thailand Pass is removed, and travelers do not need to provide proof before entry, it is best to prepare a few documents before arriving.
+Though Thailand Pass is removed, and travelers do not need to provide proof before entry, it is recommended that passport holders prepare a few documents before arrival in Thailand.

 COVID 19 Insurance: https://u.axa.co.th/Sawasdee_Siamlegal